 #10.
 Hire an Airbnb property manager

-If you want to make managing your Airbnb property as easy as possible, hiring an Airbnb property manager can save you hours every single day.
+If you want to make Airbnb rental management in Australia as easy as possible, hiring an Airbnb property manager can save you hours every single day.

 They can handle tasks like: